reiver/golang-backend-training/README.md

 ### 9.8.
 Valuer

-Make it so that this custom money type you are creating can be used as an input argument to these methods from `"database/sql" package's:
+Make it so that this custom money type you are creating can be used as an input argument to these methods from Go's built-in `"database/sql" package:

 * [database/sql.Conn.ExecContext()](https://golang.org/pkg/database/sql/#Conn.ExecContext)
 * [database/sql.Conn.QueryContext()](https://golang.org/pkg/database/sql/#Conn.QueryContext)